tcunit/TcUnit/CONTRIBUTING.md

 1. Fork the repo and create your branch from `master`.
 2. If you've added new functionality, it's necessary to add tests.
 For this there is a separate test project called [TcUnit-Verifier](https://github.com/tcunit/TcUnit/tree/master/TcUnit-Verifier).
 In that project there are several test suites defined to test the different functionality of TcUnit.
 Please read the [README.MD](https://github.com/tcunit/TcUnit/blob/master/TcUnit-Verifier/README.md) in that project for further instructions. **No new functionality will be accepted without any proper tests**.
-3. If you've changed APIs, include the API change in the Pull Request so that the official homepage can be updated.
+3. Ensure the test suite passes.
-4. Ensure the test suite passes.
+4. If changes that affect the documentation have been made (such as API-changes), make sure to update the [documentation](https://github.com/tcunit/TcUnit/tree/master/docs).
 5. Issue that pull request!

 ## Any contributions you make will be under the MIT Software License